dabeaz/curio/docs/reference.rst

 .. asyncfunction:: run_in_process(callable, *args, **kwargs)

    Run ``callable(*args, **kwargs)`` in a separate process and returns the result.
-If the calling task is cancelled, the underlying worker process (if started) is immediately cancelled by a ``SIGTERM`` signal.
+If cancelled, the underlying worker process (if started) is immediately cancelled by a ``SIGTERM`` signal.